ajaxt001/ajaxt001/README.md

 - 😄 Pronouns: Him, He, masucline

-A majority of my work was done on the IBM classic midrange platform (IBM/38, AS400 and IBM i) utilizing all flavors and versions of RPG available to me.
-Around 2007 I branched out into the field of data-warehousing and was the main developer and administraator companies Informatica Power platform (we used the ETL concept where all data was extracted to a staging area on the ETL server).
+A majority of my application development has been on the IBM classic midrange platform (IBM/38, AS400 and IBM i) utilizing all flavors and versions of RPG available to me.
+Around 2007 I branched out into the field of data-warehousing and was the main developer and administrator on our companies Informatica Power platform (we used the ETL concept where all data was extracted to a staging area on the ETL server).

-For the past number of years i have been updating the skill utilizing training and education platforms provided by: Oracle University, Microsoft Learn (Ignite) platform, Pragmatic Works and Linked-In learning to update existing skills and to learn new skills.
+For the past number of years i have been updating the skill utilizing training and education platforms provided by: Oracle University, Microsoft Learn (Ignite) platform, Pragmatic Works (Learning with the Nerds) and Linked-In learning to update existing skills and to learn new skills.
     Examaples but not all inclusive.
       - Low code (no-code) development with APEX
       - SQL Server development and administration